Covid 19 Policy for 2021

 New Agrarian School

-2019 was the first full summer of workshops at the New Agrarian School, and we believe it was a tremendous beginning.
-Although not all classes were full to capacity, a great group of students transformed a lot of iron (and themselves!) by working hard at making tools, ornamental pieces, and sculpture.
+2020 was the second summer of workshops at the New Agrarian School, and while some classes did not run due to the Covid 19 pandemic, we were able to run two full classes and an experimental workshop in smelting.
+A great group of students transformed a lot of iron (and themselves!) by working hard at making iron from scratch, blacksmithing tools, and axes.
 Each intensive class crystallized into a working identity, each with its own particular character.
 Two weeks is a big commitment in time for students to take away from their normal lives, but the opportunity to completely indulge in a focus of building skills and relationships proved to be worth it for the folks who spent time at the school last summer.

-The 2020 workshop schedule includes a few popular classes offered last year along with several new ones.
+The 2021 workshop schedule includes a few popular classes offered last year along with several new ones.
 We are pleased to welcome Haley Woodward, adjunct professor of the Blacksmithing program at Austin Community College, who will lead a collaborative class in creating another new sculpture for the school.
-Jeffrey Funk will teach a one week class on axe making, and also explore iron making from the ground up with the new class, “Wild Iron”.
+Jeffrey Funk will teach a workshop on axe making, and also explore iron making from the ground up with the help of Nick Tomlin in the new class, “Wild Iron”.
+And we are including what will be a terrific class in the making of kitchen knives with Jordan LaMothe.
+For those new to the craft, consider one of the introductory classes offered by our newest instructor, Peter Haarklou.

 Follow us on Instgram